01binary/zeroweb/src/articles/model-of-human-mind.md

 Why does the Universe *itself* consist of these three elements?

 - In  [A Theory of Consciousness](/articles/theory-of-consciousness), I make the case that the Universe is engaged in a large scale effort to *understand* itself by taking raw data from its "unexplored" parts and *forming* it into structures.
-- It works like a *data transformation pipeline* and can be modeled by using *functional programming* concepts.
+- It works like a large-scale *data transformation pipeline* and can be modeled by using *functional programming* concepts.
 - A *function* maps a range of inputs into a range of outputs and is characterized by three features: *input*, *mapping*, and *output*.
 - The relationship between the three elements is that the inputs are connected or *mapped* to outputs through the *transform graph*.

 ## planning element

-*Socrates* calls it "Rational" and *Freud* calls it the "Super-ego", meaning that the real ego is *behind* it.
-It's also compared to a *chariot driver*, a *gardener*, and a *king*.
-The modern term might be a *manager*.
+*Socrates* calls it the "Rational" element and *Freud* calls it the "Super-ego".
+It's compared to a *chariot driver*, a *gardener*, and a *king*.

 This element is characterized by: